Are you heading to the Yucatan Peninsula in Mexico? You are going to have a trip of a lifetime.

 From the 1st to the 8th December each year a major religious pilgrimage takes place in Izamal.
-All bed and breakfast accommodation, as well as hotels and Airbnb properties, (click this link to receive your 1st time $$ off for your very first booking), are booked out well in advance.
+All bed and breakfast accommodation, as well as hotels and Airbnb properties, are booked out well in advance.
 Some of the pilgrims sleep in the park and in the corridors of the City Hall and the Convent.
 If you are planning to visit Izamal ensure that you miss these dates unless your visit is for the pilgrimage.

 Our visit to Izamal included lunch at Restaurant Zamna which we can recommend.
 Their Sopa de Lima is highly recommended.